philipturner/ARHeadsetKit/README.md

 ## Tutorial Series

 Learning ARHeadsetKit involves following tutorials hosted in Xcode, similar to Apple's [SwiftUI tutorials](https://developer.apple.com/tutorials/swiftui).
-There will be at least 12 tutorials, but not all are finished yet.
+Some of the 12 tutorials are not finished yet.
 The status of each one is listed below:

 - [x] Ch.
 1 - Essentials (complete)
   - [x] Tutorial 1 - Setting Up ARHeadsetKit
   - [x] Tutorial 2 - Adding Custom Settings
   - [x] Tutorial 3 - Working with AR Objects
   - [x] Tutorial 4 - Alternative Rendering Modes
-- [ ] Ch.
-2 - Interactive Experiences
+- [x] Ch.
+2 - Interactive Experiences (complete)
   - [x] Tutorial 5 - Selecting Objects
   - [x] Tutorial 6 - Physics-Based Interaction
   - [x] Tutorial 7 - Using Delegate Renderers
-  - [ ] Tutorial 8 - Creating a User Interface (in progress)
+  - [x] Tutorial 8 - Creating a User Interface
 - [ ] Ch.
 3 - Unlocking Everything
   - [x] Tutorial 9 - Reconfiguring ARHeadsetKit (complete)
   - [ ] Tutorial 10 - Composing Custom Shaders
   - [ ] Tutorial 11 - Ray Tracing Functions
   - [ ] Tutorial 12 - The Essence of GPGPU

-ARHeadsetKit will remain in the beta phase until every tutorial is finished.
 To learn when new tutorials are added, "watch" this GitHub repository or check it periodically.
 Also, please leave a star if you enjoy ARHeadsetKit's tutorials or [article series](docs/article-list.md) :-)

 ## How to Configure ARHeadsetKit from Scratch